 What Does Chardonnay Taste Like?

 Chardonnay, a grape, a white wine, a sparkling wine!
 What does it taste like?
-To answer this question you need to know more about its variations and origins.
-Chardonnay is a white grape variety which grows in many places around the world.
+To answer this question you need to know more about its variations and origins. the Chardonnay grape is a white grape variety which grows in many places around the world.
 There are more than 1,000 recorded chardonnay vineyards in more than 30 countries.
 Some of these vineyards are small and produce only a limited amount of chardonnay, while others are large and produce a large amount of wine from chardonnay grapes.

 The most expensive Chardonnay wines come from Burgundy in France.
 It`s the second most important grape next to Pinot Noir in Burgundy.
 Regarding price the rest of the world is still catching up to the Chardonnay wines from Burgundy.
 Looking at the quality, wine makers from all over the world are catching up to the high quality of Burgundy Chardonnays.